 - A. Applicability.

-- 1. The density and dimensional controls in Sec. # apply to all buildings, structures and uses in each of the listed VCOD classes, except as exempted in this ordinance.
+- 1. The density and dimensional controls in Sec. # apply to all buildings, structures and uses in each of the listed VCOD tiers, except as expressly excepted in this VCOD ordinance.

 - B. Approval Process.

-Development on any lot, by-right or by Special Permit, requires the submittal of development review materials as required in Article 7, except as modified herein.
-A pre-submittal discussion or meeting with the Planning Department and/or Inspectional Services Department is recommended for all development.
+Development on any lot, by-right or by special permit, requires the submittal of development review materials as required in Article 7, except as modified herein.
+A pre-submittal discussion or meeting with the Planning Department, who shall consult with the Inspectional Services Department, is recommended for all development.

 - 1. Special Permit is required for: - i.
-Any Development in the Village Center 1, 2, and 3 districts on a lot larger than thirty-thousand (30,000) square feet, except as modified through Adaptive Reuse (see Sec. #). - ii.
-The construction of multiple buildings in the Multi Residence Transit district (MRT), except as modified through Adaptive Reuse (see Sec. #). - iii.
-The City Council is the decision-making authority for all development that requires a Special Permit, except as modified in this ordinance. - 2.
-Site Plan Review is required for:

-i.
-Any development in the Village Center 1, 2, and 3, and Multi Residence Transit (MRT) districts on a lot larger than twenty-thousand (20,000) square feet but less than thirty-thousand (30,000) square feet, except as modified through Adaptive Reuse (see Sec. #).

-ii.
-The Planning Board is the decision-making authority for all development that requires Site Plan Review.
+Any Development in the Village Center 1, 2, and 3 tiers on a lot thirty-thousand (30,000) square feet or larger, except as modified through Adaptive Reuse (see Sec. #). - ii.
+The construction of multiple buildings on a single lot in the Multi Residence Transit district (MRT), except as modified through Adaptive Reuse (see Sec. #). - iii.
+The City Council is the granting authority for all development that requires a special permit, except as modified in this ordinance. - Site Plan Review is required for: - i.
+Any development in the Village Center 1, 2, and 3, and MRT) tiers on a lot twenty-thousand (20,000) square feet or larger but less than thirty-thousand (30,000) square feet, except as modified through Adaptive Reuse (see Sec. #). - The Planning Board is the granting authority for all development that requires Site Plan Review.